 Know the difference between the two

-A Western Dolly is a large, heavy duty platform, longer and wider than those used as a standard dolly (such as a doorway dolly).
+A Western Dolly is a large, heavy duty platform, longer and wider than those used as a standard dolly.

-A Doorway Dolly is the small and versatile sibling of the Western Dolly which has a large load capacity.
+A Doorway Dolly is the small and versatile sibling of the Western Dolly.
+A Doorway Dolly is considered a more standard dolly.

 Let your kinoflo

-Kinoflo is a company whose main objective is producing light for film television and theater.
+Kino Flo, also Kinoflo (with no space) or kinoflo (lowercase) is a company whose main objective is producing light for film, television, and theater.

-The name kino has become nearly synonymous with the lightbank kits professionally referred to as diva kits.
+The name kino has become nearly synonymous with the lightbank kits professionally referred to as "diva kits."
+Sort of how Kleenex is a brand name for tissues, also known as, well, kleenex.
+Or how Band-Aid is a brand name for ... band-aids.

 The term kino is derived from the Northern European and Slavic terms for Cinema.